Gill-Bates/xROCKY/Readme.md

 > *xray* + *blocky* = `xROCKY`

 ## ☕ Why yet another VPN solution?
 There are many well established VPN projects.
-Be it Wireguard, OpenVPN, IPsec or ocServ.
-Why xray (the technical basis of xROCKY) now?
+Be it Wireguard, OpenVPN, IPsec, etc ... - Why xray (the technical basis of xROCKY) now?

 All of the VPN solutions mentioned have the limitation that they rely on port sharing.
 Wireguard, for example, relies entirely on UDP.
 Anyone who travels to many hotspots will have noticed that often only HTTP/S (80/443) is enabled.